tripuranu/scrum/README.md

 This template has the most common starting point for a Ruby on Rails app that take a few hours to setup.

-This boilerplate app has the following:
+This scrum app has the following:
 - Docker enabled
 - Bootstrap 4
 - Haml